 I remember when we were in high school and we were asked the classic Q, “What do you want to be 10 years from now?,” and everybody answered their “dream jobs” while I, being unsure if I am answering the question correctly, replied, “I want to write a book, and get it published.”
 Fast forward to 10+++ years from that moment, I could safely tell all of you that no, I haven’t written my own book.
-Well, to be positive about it, not yet. 🙂 But looking back, I thought, perhaps I wasn’t destined to write a book.
-Perhaps, I was destined to write something else.
+Well, to be positive about it, not yet. 🙂 You’re never too old to start writing your first book and I can’t be too hard to learn how to edit a book and publish it, right…?
+Perhaps, I was destined to write something else before I went into a book.
 Like this, like today.
 I’m writing.
 To tell you quite frankly, deciding to put up this blog, to write on this blog, is one of the best decisions I’ve ever done.
 And if you’re going to ask me why, I will just leave you with this — because I abso-freaking-lutely love it.

 My love for wedding-pretty and writing just fell together at the right place and at the right time.
 I’ve always wanted to put up a blog but didn’t know what to “blog about.”
 So after getting married, and having thousands of Pins on my Pinterest account, it occurred to me, why don’t I write about weddings?
 And I thought, Yah, why not?